The NHS is a major stakeholder in any local economy. The value of the NHS to local economies reaches across a number of areas.

 Hospitals for example, acting as anchor institutions, can work in partnership to provide a basis for local economic development and to bring in the external support the NHS needs to embed the new care models into local communities.

-To maximise opportunities, NHS organisations should engage with: LEPs, Universities, local and combined authorities, voluntary, community and social enterprise organisations
+To maximise opportunities, ICSs and NHS organisations should engage with: LEPs, Universities, local and combined authorities, voluntary, community and social enterprise organisations

 Understanding your value